 To build on the training, PCI linked participants to another business development opportunity through its Wealth Generation Pathways (WGP) initiative.
 WGP aims to reduce poverty by connecting markets to a more skilled local workforce.
 When Abdalla Nabi—a honey trader in Dallo Mena, Ethiopia—learned about the local women’s foray into beekeeping, he offered to teach two WE groups about safely harvesting larger quantities of honey and marketing the product for a better price.
 A total of 52 women attended the training.

 The workshop proved beneficial to both parties, as Nabi needed a greater supply of quality honey to buy and the women beekeepers needed a direct connection to the market.
-After their first honey harvest in January 2018, the WE groups sold all of the honey they produced—a total of 50 kilograms (110 pounds)—to Nabi.
+After their first honey harvest in January 2018, the WE groups sold a total of 260 kilograms (570+ pounds) to Nabi.

 “We saved our time in selling directly to [his] shop rather than waiting for buyers on market day,” said Tayiba Ibrahim, one of the local women beekeepers.
 “The WE group members can take honey to the shop on any non-market day and sell any volume they bring with fair price.”